 I've worked with people of widely varying socioeconomic circumstances and diverse racial, ethnic, and cultural backgrounds; people who are LGBTQ and straight, male and female, coupled and single, old and young and in the middle.
 Prior to my work as a chaplain, I was an associate pastor for six years.

-Additionally, I have done volunteer work in coal mining towns of Appalachia and with homeless people in inner-city Atlanta.
-I have managed a coffee shop.
+In addition to work in conventional settings, I have done volunteer work in coal mining towns of Appalachia and with homeless people in inner-city Atlanta.
+I have managed a coffee shop and worked as a temp.
 I have taught middle schoolers and mentored teens.